Code-Institute-Submissions/Othello/README.md

 due to lack of heading tag on one of the sections have not been edited.

 #### responsiveness
-* This site has been tested on multiple browsers and devices, including:.
+* This site has been tested on multiple browsers and devices.
+**browsers including:** Microsoft Edge, Safari, Chrome, Samsung Internet.
+**Devices including:** Android phones and IOS, Ipad, windows computer with resolution 1920 x 1080, and 15-inch Macbook.
 Almost all changes have been simultaneously checked on mobile devices and laptop computer.
 A few bugs have appeared with the size of the board and position of the scoreboard underneath.
 One being on browsers with a menu at the bottom, for example Samsung Internet.
 This menu pushed the scoreboard up and positioning it underneath the board itself.
 This has been fixed by positioning the scoreboard from the top.